risfhm/eleicao-status/README.md

 > NOTE: Make sure that you have a file named .env that has your valid Token before running the bot.
 The file can be in the directory before src.

+> You must also change the CHANNEL_ID for the bot to work properly